 You can create design templates to use on this platform each time you need to process another type.
 Be creative and use attractive patterns, and repeat it throughout your design.
 Because Photoshop has been around for a long time, you can find many resources to help you online, so you’re never stuck.
 The downside is that you will have to subscribe to a monthly paid plan to use the software at all.

-If you're working with a tight budget, then Corel Draw is for you.
-It is a free, downloadable program, and it can be used to create high-quality images, with unhindered access to unique image effects.
-You can also access many of the features offered by Adobe Illustrator.
-Plus, it is a vector graphics program, which means you'll have a lot of design freedom.
+If you’re working with a tight budget, then Corel Draw is for you.
+Instead of endless subscription costs, you just pay a reasonable one time fee and you own the program.
+Plus, it is a vector graphics program, which means you’ll have a lot of design freedom.

 Creative Studio was developed by Sawgrass, mainly for creating sublimation designs.
 Once you buy any Sawgrass Sublimation System, it comes with the package, free of charge.
 You will find custom made, ready to use sublimation patterns on this software, and you can simply tweak them to fit your creative vision for the product.
 It is also a web-based application, which means you can access it from your PCs and mobile devices.
 Although it’s free, there is a paid premium package that gives you access to thousands of ready-to-print designs that cut across diverse themes.